 3. Pros & Cons Of Electric Cars

 Pros of electric cars.
 Image source: Laurie Kimball

 |Low Maintenance||Higher Cost|

 |Good Performance||Range Limitations|

 Suppose you are looking to make the environment cleaner, many great reasons to drive an electric car.
 Electric cars produce zero tailpipes emissions.
 They also run quieter than conventional vehicles, which means reduced noise pollution.
 If you're also concerned about saving money on fuel costs, electric cars might be the perfect fit for you!

 #2 Low Maintenance

 Electric cars are expensive to buy, but they are cheaper to maintain in the long run.
 This is because they have fewer moving parts, which means there is less chance of a breakdown.
-You will also save money on items like engine oil, air filter, cooling system flushes, etc. All that you need to service are the normal wear and tear items like brakes and tires.
+You will also save money on items like engine oil, air filter, cooling system flushes, and a vacuum cleaner.
+All that you need to service are the normal wear and tear items like brakes and tires.

 #3 Low Cost Per Kilometer